 Fixed Mindset.
 Growth Mindset.
 Here’s your a “How to…”

-Click on the link below to recap or check out what we talked about in our other article about Fixed Mindset.
+Click on the link below to recap or check out what we discussed in our other article about Fixed Mindset.
 Growth Mindset.

 - Avoid challenges